 Cosumnes River Elementary School PTA

 Over the years, PTA has expanded its role beyond organizing activities to funding a myriad of needs.
 PTA fully funds the school librarian and summer reading program, several educational assemblies, and many scholarships.
-We also fulfill our teachers' wish lists, providing classroom supplies, PE equipment, and furnishings.
-Volunteers are always need to help plan and execute fundraisers and social activities, and we encourage involvement from our community! http://blogs.egusd.net/cres/
+We also fulfill our teachers' wish lists, providing classroom supplies, PE equipment and furnishings.
+Volunteers are always needed to help plan and execute fundraisers and social activities, and we encourage involvement from our community! http://blogs.egusd.net/cres/.

 Entertainment, Theatre and Culture for Rancho Murieta (ETC)